kasperpeulen/polymerjs-dart/README.md

 ## WebComponents

-This package can be used together with the `web_components` package to create webcomponents using inline dart scripts:
+This package can be used together with the `web_components` package to create custom elements in inline dart scripts:

 ```dart
 <dom-module id="annotated-event">